 Help clients reframe and rethink the holidays instead of just get through them.
 Have a conversation and find out what your clients are thinking about regarding the holidays.
-They might be anxious, feeling guilty about food, feeling family pressure, etc. Use these ideas to help navigate them to a different mindset.
+They might be anxious, feeling guilty about food, feeling family pressure, etc. Utilize a little holiday tough love to help navigate them to a different mindset.

 The holidays are about family and friends, not food.

 While there may be certain dishes or baked goods that friends and family members make only once a year, that doesn’t mean you have eat ALL of it.
 The holidays are a time of showing love and gratitude toward the people in your life.
 People will often show love with food, and the special dishes they make evoke feelings of warmth and happiness.